The Arizona National Livestock Show is the largest livestock show in the Southwest, an annual Phoenix tradition since 1948.

-Exhibitors travel from more than 25 states for the annual Livestock Show, bringing nearly 1,700 head of the nation’s best cattle, horses, sheep, goats, swine and poultry for competition, while 100 of the highest-placing market animals sell at the Junior Market Auction.
+Exhibitors and their families travel from more than 39 states for the annual Livestock Show held between Christmas and New Year’s on the Arizona State Fairgrounds, bringing over 4.200 head of the nation’s best cattle, sheep, goats, swine and horses for competition.

-On Cattlemen’s Day, men and women from across the state gather for fellowship and spirited competition during the Arizona Working Ranch Horse Competition, Arizona Ranch Replacement Heifer Show and Sale, and the Arizona Ranch Horse Sale.
+On Cattlemen’s Day, men and women from across the state gather for fellowship and spirited competition during the Arizona National Working Ranch Horse Competition, Ranch Replacement Heifer and Commercial Bull Show and Sale and Cattledog Competition.

 The Arizona National Horse Show has long been part of our annual competitions.
-Since relocating to Scottsdale’s WestWorld equine complex in 1998, it has experienced significant growth, with equine competitions for various interests including an American Quarter Horse Show, and the 4-H/FFA Horse Show.
+Since relocating to Scottsdale’s WestWorld equine complex in 1998, it has experienced significant growth, with equine competitions for various interests including an American Quarter Horse Association Show and Youth Horse Show.